MSitiSoftware/Online-Windows-EXE-Generator/README.md

 # Online Windows EXE Generator

 This website allows you to generate EXE files on Windows 10+ using simple .NET Framework languages like Visual Basic, JScript.NET, and C#.
-It can easily compile your C# code without requiring you to install any additional software on your computer AT ALL!
+It can easily compile your C# code without requiring you to install any additional software on your computer at all!

 ## How it works:
 1. Enter the path of your C# source code file.